St. Albans School (Washington, D.C.): Curriculum

 The Upper School has similar requirements, requiring three years of study in each of the core subject areas, and four in English.
+For language arts, the Form I and II teachings count as 1 year for the upper school requirement (most students choose to continue with language arts into their junior and some in their senior year).
 The school also requires two semesters of arts-related coursework—art classes, chorus, orchestra, or theater—and two semesters of religion, taken in a student’s freshman and senior years.
 St. Albans also offers dozens of elective courses in all subjects, and a few students pursue independent studies with faculty members if they exhaust course offerings in a certain department.
 The school also offers AP courses in science, math, and languages, and honors courses in all subjects but English.

 Since the 1970s, St. Albans has offered a coordinate program with NCS.
 Chorus, orchestra, and theater are co-ed starting in Form I, and students may take electives at either school beginning in Form III.
 Beginning in Form V, all English courses, including the required American literature course, are coordinate.